By Jack Rico

-Three stories about three women swing back and forth in time and place, gathering apparently disconnected and twisted scenes into a monotonous tale of betrayal, love and death.
-The film stars Charlize Theron, Kim Bassinger and a new crop of actors.
+Three stories about three women swing back and forth in time and place, gathering apparently disconnected and twisted scenes into a monotonous tale of betrayal, love, and death.
+The film stars Charlize Theron, Kim Basinger and a new crop of actors.

 Mexican screenwriter Guillermo Arriaga, now turned director, is a magnificent penman who creates scenes that bring the best out of actors and his director.
 Regrettably, as his fourth work shows, he has reached a repetitive, one-dimensional plateau where he can’t seem to free himself from.
 Once again, Arriaga tells a story of various characters paralleling each other.
 He began with this structure in ‘Amores Perros’ and continued in ‘21 Grams,’ ‘Babel’ and now ‘The Burning Plain’.
 When I spoke to him, Arriaga contested that he felt the composition and story of this film are completely different than anything he has done before.
 He needs to take a closer look at his films and pick up on the recurring patterns – multi-narratives and gut-wrenching, emotional dramas.
 There isn’t anything wrong with Arriaga continuing along this trademark path, but isn’t variety the spice of life?
 Versatility is where you prove yourself to be better than just one style and I am hoping to see something distinct and fresh for his next project.